Vommy/Vommy/README.md

 ## About Me
 I am a graduate computer scientist from the University of Waikato, New Zealand.
 I have experience in developing web applications using technologies and frameworks (HTML, CSS, React, TypeScript, Node.js, Express), creating and maintaining software applications using C# and Java, building databases, as well as studying data structures and algorithms.
 I take a code-quality approach to all of my work, and I also have 3+ years of work history in team management + customer service in a professional environment.

-## Personal Information
-📜 _Personal Stats_
-- DOB: 27/02/2003
-- Ethnicity: Filipino
-- Religion: Catholic
-- Currently based in: New Zealand

- 🎮 _Interests_
-- Learning new languages (programming and natural)
-- Bodybuilding and working out
-- Listening to music, watching anime, drawing, and playing/streaming video games
-- Meeting new people
-- Travelling

 ## 🦾 Strengths
 - 2+ years of experience with developing web applications using technologies such as HTML, CSS, JavaScript, and PHP
 - 3 years of experience with object-oriented languages such as C#, Java and Python to develop software applications.